armory/docs-cdaas/content/en/deployment/lambda/overview/index.md

 ### Artifacts

-An _artifact_ is your Lambda function name and the S3 path to the function's archive.
+An _artifact_ is your AWS Lambda function name and the S3 path to the function's archive.

 ```yaml
 artifacts: